silviamaggi/smd-com/_posts/2020-04-10-pandemic-opportunity-for-change.md

 image-caption: true
 featimage-caption-desc: 'Photo by <a href="https://unsplash.com/@charliedeets">Charlie Deets</a>'
 ---
-<p class="lead">The current pandemic crisis reveales the shortcomings of our society.
-We have the opportunity to change and shape a better and sustainable society for everyone.</p>

 > If somebody asked you to redesign the society of the future, what would it look like?

 ## The pandemic brought our lives to a halt